Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

     Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
     Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all errors in the list are selected.
+If you click the checkbox in the header, all shipments in the list are selected.

 - [VIEW]
-    Click this button to display the *Shipment for order* view of the selected shipment.
+    Click this button to display the *Shipment for order "Order ID"* view of the selected shipment.
 Alternatively, you can click directly a row in the list to view the corresponding shipment.
 This button is only displayed if a single checkbox in the list of shipments is selected.

 The list displays all shipments for the selected order.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Status of import from channel*
     Status of the order import from the marketplace to the *Omni-Channel* module.
 The following options are available:
     - **Not imported**
-        The order import has not been performed.
+        The order has not been imported.
+    - **Imported**
+        The order has been imported.
     - **Complete**
         The order import has been successfully completed.
+    - **Error**
+        The order import has been failed.
+Click the [Show log message] button in the column to display the corresponding log message in the *LOG* tab, see [User interface LOG](./06a_Log.md).
     - **Canceled**
         The order import has been canceled.
-    - **Error**
-        The order import has given an error.

 - *Status of export to channel*
     Status of the order export from the *Omni-Channel* module to the marketplace.
 The following options are available:
     - **Exported**
-        The order has been successfully exported.
+        The order has been exported.
     - **No changes to sync**
-        There are no changes to synchronize.
+        The order has no changes to synchronize.

-[comment]: <> (Check, ob es stimmt.
-Status bezieht sich auf Order oder Shipment?
-Andere Möglichkeiten?)
+    - **Error**
+        The order export has been failed.
+Click the [Show log message] button in the column to display the corresponding log message in the *LOG* tab, see [User interface LOG](./06a_Log.md).

+[comment]: <> (Stimmt das?
+Habe noch nie andere Status gesehen als Complete bei import from channel und Exported bei export to channel.
+Die status beziehen sich aber auf das order und nicht auf das shipment, oder?)

 - *ID*
     Shipment identification number.
 The ID number is automatically assigned by the system.